slsa-framework/slsa/docs/spec/draft/source-requirements.md

 There exists a deterministic way to identify a particular revision.

 This is usually a combination of the repository ID and revision ID.
-When the revision ID is a digest of the contend of the revision (as in git) nothing more is needed.
+When the revision ID is a digest of the content of the revision (as in git) nothing more is needed.
 When the revision ID is a number or otherwise not a digest, then the SCP MUST document how the immutability of the revision is established.
 See also [Use cases for non-cryptographic, immutable, digests](https://github.com/in-toto/attestation/blob/main/spec/v1/digest_set.md#use-cases-for-non-cryptographic-immutable-digests).